scoates/cooklufa/source/_posts/2014-04-07-endive-salad.md

 {{flickr_img('https://www.flickr.com/photos/scoates/14106886156')}}

-We (myself that the nine-year-old photographer) ate ours with a side of grilled cheese sandwich, on a rainy Spring sunday afternoon.
+We (myself and the nine-year-old photographer) ate ours with a side of grilled cheese sandwich, on a rainy spring Sunday afternoon.